PataphysicalSociety/soupault.app/site/reference-manual.md

   # Place nested lists inside a <li> rather than next to it
   valid_html = false

+  # Exclude headings that match certain selectors from the ToC
+  ignore_heading_selectors = [".notoc"]
 ```

 ##### Heading anchor options

-For the table of contents to work, every heading needs a unique id attribute that can be used as an anchor.
+For the table of contents to work, every heading needs a unique `id` attribute that can be used as an anchor.

-If a heading has an id attribute, it will be used for the anchor.
+If a heading has an `id` attribute, it will be used for the anchor.
 If it doesn't, soupault has to generate one.

-By default, if a heading has no id, soupault will generate a unique numeric identifier for it.
+By default, if a heading has no `id`, soupault will generate a unique numeric identifier for it.
 This is safe, but not very good for readers (links are non-indicative) and for people who want to share direct links to sections (they will change if you add more sections).

 If you want to find a balance between readability, permanence, and ease of maintenance, there are a few ways you can do it and the choice is yours.